ashleyyvonne/dac-purple-teaming-workshop/Shared-Instance-Lab-Guide.md

 1. The facilitator will log out of a Developer Okta instance and back in to generate data that will stream to Panther.
 2. In the Panther Console, navigate to Investigate > Search and search for recent Okta event logs.
-    - Database: panther_logs.public
-    - Table: okta_systemlog
-    - Add "eventType" in the column search field and add the column to our search results
+    * All Data
+    * Under "All Tables" select Okta SystemLog
+    * Time set to Last Hour
+    * On the left-hand side, under "Available Fields" click the drop-down for Okta SystemLog and add "eventType"
+    * Now "eventType" will show under "Selected Fields"
-    - You should see an event that looks like this in Search, we will copy and past that JSON into the test field of our detection.
+    * You should see an event that looks like this in Search, we will copy and past that JSON into the test field of our detection.

         <details>
             <summary> Sample Okta Event </summary>